decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - signature_dst_generator_seed: The seed for calculating the generator used to sign the signature domain separation tag.
 The scopes and requirements for this seed are the same as the scopes and requirements of the message_generator_seed and blind_value_generator_seed.

-- xof_no_drawn_of_bytes: Number of bytes to draw from the XOF when performing operations such as creating generators as per the operation documented in (#creategenerators) or computing the e and s components of the signature generated in (#sign).
+- xof_no_of_bytes_drawn: Number of bytes to draw from the XOF when performing operations such as creating generators as per the operation documented in (#creategenerators) or computing the e and s components of the signature generated in (#sign).
 It is RECOMMENDED this value be set to one greater than `ceil(r+k)/8` for the ciphersuite, where `r` and `k` are parameters from the underlying pairing friendly curve being used.

 ## BLS12-381 Ciphersuite